tukkek/PyMusAnim/README.md

 I haven't tried but other programs with MIDI import and export features could potentially work for this as well.

+## FreePats

+FreePats is the libre soundbank that is used by Timidity and other Linux MIDI software.
+Despite doing a great job of allowing you to play most MIDI files for free, it can be a bit quirky and unfortunately isn't updated very often.
+You can see some hacks around its shortcomings on the 'freepats' directory.
+If you happen to know of any others hacks or good alternative libre soundbanks, let me know!

 ## Links

 Original PyMusAnim: https://github.com/zhanrnl/PyMusAnim